-Unlike some cities, Otsego isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Otsego are a mix of both white- and blue-collar jobs.
+Otsego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Otsego is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Otsego who work in office and administrative support (16.22%), food service (10.08%), and sales jobs (9.19%).
+There are especially a lot of people living in Otsego who work in office and administrative support (17.30%), sales jobs (10.46%), and food service (7.13%).

 Also of interest is that Otsego has more people living here who work in computers and math than 95% of the places in the US.

-Otsego is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Otsego does not have a public transit system used by locals to get to and from work.

 The people who call Otsego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Otsego residents report their race to be White, followed by Native American.
 Important ancestries of people in Otsego include Irish, Dutch, English, and Polish.

 The most common language spoken in Otsego is English.
-Other important languages spoken here include Arabic and Japanese.
+Other important languages spoken here include Spanish and German.